E. P. "Pete" Walker, Jr., President and CEO

-HADC’s Young Adult Housing Choice Voucher Program is another way HADC works to achieve its mission and build a better future for young adults in DeKalb County.
+HADC’s Youth Aging Out of Foster Care Program is another way HADC works to achieve its mission and build a better future for young adults in DeKalb County.
 Working in partnership with the DeKalb County Continuum of Care partners, HADC committed to providing up to 100 vouchers targeting youth aging out of foster care and homeless youth (age 18-26 years).

 Homeless Demonstration Program

 A recent HUD Family Options Study found that homeless families that were offered vouchers compared to transitional housing and other assistance experienced significantly less housing instability, food insecurity, domestic violence, and separation from Children.
-Our Homeless Demonstration Program worked in collaboration with DeKalb County Continuum of Care partners to place 20 families in 2016.
+HADC has worked in collaboration with DeKalb County Continuum of Care partners to place homeless families since 2016.

 Homeownership Voucher Program

-Our Homeownership Voucher Program offers a mortgage subsidy to low income households that currently receive Housing Choice Voucher (HCV) Rental Assistance.
-Mortgage assistance payments are paid directly to the lender or loan servicing company.
-To be eligible for the homeownership program, participants must be enrolled in the Family Self-Sufficiency Program, have an annual earned income of at least $25,000, and be in good standing.
+Our Homeownership Voucher Program offers a mortgage subsidy to households that currently receive Housing Choice Voucher (HCV) Rental Assistance.
+Families who qualify for the program must be enrolled in the Family Self-Sufficiency Program, have an annual earned income of at least $25,000, and complete financial education and counseling.

 In an effort to address the housing needs of those that exceed the low-income limits required to qualify for the Housing Choice Voucher Program, yet do not have the resources necessary to rent on the private market, the HADC has and continues to develop affordable housing.
-Affordable housing targets those at 80% or less of the Average Median Income (AMI) for the area.
-The HADC and its affiliated companies presently owns and operates over 700 units of affordable housing rentals.
+Affordable housing targets those at 80% or less of the Area Median Income (AMI) for the area.

 Multi-Family Tax-Exempt Bonds

 The HADC, pursuant to State and Federal law, is authorized to issue tax-exempt and taxable bonds to finance both single family and multi-family housing.
 This program provides financing that requires a percentage of the development to be affordable to individuals or families at income levels below DeKalb County’s AMI.
 HADC’s Multi-family Tax-Exempt Bond Program creates and sustains affordable housing by generating new units and encouraging major rehabilitation of existing apartment complexes in order to preserve already existing housing and help revitalize communities.

 HADC Affiliated Companies